-We believe flexibility and support is critical in ensuring the success of our students.
-That's why we have a number of support teams and services available to you:
+We believe flexibility and support are critical to ensuring the success of our students.
+That's why we have a number of support teams and services available to you, including:

-- Aboriginal student support

-- child care facilities on-site at selected locations

-- car parking on-site for your safety and convenience

-- online courses so you can study when and where it suits you

-- academic support teams
+- Aboriginal student support - childcare facilities on-site at selected locations - car parking on-site at selected locations for your safety and convenience - online courses so you can study when and where it suits you - academic support teams - career counselling.

-- career counselling

-- scholarships and fee support.

-For more information about support services available at TAFE NSW visit www.tafensw.edu.au/student-services
+For more information about support services available at TAFE NSW, visit tafensw.edu.au/student-services